|

 The teacher and the students drank tea during the training breaks.
 I

-offered to pour tea to the master.
-He said, he just had it and didn't
+offered to pour tea to the master, but he said that he had just had taken it and didn't

 still full.
 I hung around until the end of the class and offered tea to